abrow425/gotIssues/README.md

 To setup the script, you need to create a folder, like the "files" folder of this repository.
 It needs a puppets.csv file and a priorities.csv file. puppets.csv stores all the information for puppets that this script will handle.
 To setup puppets.csv, enter all your puppet names and passwords in the provided format.

+#### SECURITY DISCLAIMER ####
-**SECURITY DISCLAIMER**: I do not receive, see, obtain, or otherwise know about any information you put into this script.
+I do not receive, see, obtain, or otherwise know about any information you put into this script.
 This can be verified by reading the source code of this application, as well as the source code of *nspy_wrapper*, available [here](https://github.com/abrow425/nspy_wrapper).

 priorities.csv makes a list of issue priorities.
 This enables you to ensure that your puppets all choose certain options of issues (provided those options are available to them).
 To setup priorities.csv, enter the id of the priority issue and the option id that your puppets should choose (separated by a comma).
 A full list of all known issues and their options is available [here](https://forum.nationstates.net/viewtopic.php?f=13&t=88).
 Keep in mind that option IDs start at 0.
 Additionally; to highlight an issue for manual attention, input the id of the issue and "!" as the option id.